|

 look on your Bonanza or Baron, like your automobile, with interior temperature

 reducing benefits.
-Everyone knows we cannot use the conventional tint films
+Everyone knows we cannot use the conventional POLYESTER

 used on glass because of their aggressive adhesives and the fact that our